S73FF3N/iwedb/docs/source/user_administration/index.rst

 assigned user name and password.
 Logged in users now have the possibility to see their user information and change the password over the button "User".

+As well there is the possibility to select the preferred language.
+The languages "English" and "Deutsch" can be selected.
+Depending on the selectio, the content going to be displayed in the individual language.

 Groups
 ------